onflow/flow/flips/20210824-fcl-tx-payer-service.md

 in their account.
 This can lead to a situation where a first-time Flow user attempts to engage with an application that does not employ a Transaction Payer Service, and they would first need to acquire FLOW before engaging with that application.
-This is an undesireable user experience, as it significantly raises the friction required of first time Flow users to engauge with these applications.
-Many users who are unfamiliar with blockchain applications will not understand or sympathize with this requirement.
-Thus it is crucial that applications who wish to provide a low friction experience for their users to pay transaction fees on their behalf.
+This is an undesireable user experience, as it significantly raises the friction required of first time Flow users to engage with these applications.
+Many users who are unfamiliar with blockchain applications will not understand or empathize with this requirement.
+Thus it is crucial that applications who wish to provide a low friction experience for their users pay transaction fees on their behalf.

 Some FCL compatible wallets choose to act as the payer of the transactions their users